Charlie Kaufman: Early comedy work (1983–1997)

 Between 1983 and 1984, Kaufman and Proch wrote comedic articles and spoofs for National Lampoon.
 His work included parodies of Kurt Vonnegut and the X-Men.
 Kaufman and Proch tried to get their screenplays produced, sending them to many people in the film industry.
 The only response the two ever received was a supportive letter from Alan Arkin about their screenplay Purely Coincidental.
-In hope of finding a talent agent, he began to write spec scripts based on television series such as Married... with Children, Newhart, It's Garry Shandling's Show and The Simpsons.
+In hope of finding a talent agent, he wrote a portfolio of spec scripts based on television series such as Married... with Children, Newhart, It's Garry Shandling's Show and The Simpsons.
 While pursuing his writing career, he began working odd jobs in customer service to support himself and his wife, Denise.
-During the late 1980s, Kaufman lived and worked in Minneapolis, answering calls about missing newspapers at the Star Tribune.
+During the late 1980s, Kaufman lived and worked in Minneapolis, working at the Star Tribune circulation department for four and a half years, as well as the Minneapolis Institute of Art.

 In 1991, one of Kaufman's spec scripts finally got attention, and he gained a talent agent.
 The agent suggested Kaufman move from Minneapolis to Los Angeles in search of more job prospects.
 He moved to Los Angeles alone for two months, interviewing for a variety of different television writing jobs.
 The only offer he got was a Comedy Central series titled Access America, hosted by actor Fred Willard, which coincidentally was being filmed in Minneapolis.
 Kaufman was prepared to accept the job and move back to Minneapolis until he was offered a job by David Mirkin, writing for the second season of his and Chris Elliott's sitcom Get a Life, starring Elliott.
 He wrote two episodes of Get a Life before its cancellation in 1992.
 At first, Kaufman found the experience of working on a writing staff nerve-wracking and did not speak in the writer's room for the first few weeks.
 After his work was well received by other members of the staff, Kaufman overcame his timidity and became more amenable to showing others his work.